 Replacing an old pedestal sink or outdated vanity with a new vanity and counter is one of the best investments you can make in a bathroom.
 A new vanity gives you storage space, which increases the bathroom's utility.
 The style of the vanity can also help set the style for the rest of the room.

 If you can't remove the old vanity, or can't afford to, the next best investment is in the counter.
-A new stone counter with a sink attached can be found for under $200, like a granite sink top from Lowe's.
+A new stone counter with a sink attached can be found for around $200, like a granite sink top from Lowe's.
 Combining this with a fresh coat of paint on a vanity can quickly transform the look of the room.

 Improve the Lighting and Ventilation